edujuan/tool-calling-interview-prep/protocols/utcp/README.md

 - No new infrastructure

 **3. Flexibility**
-- Support for 10+ protocols
+- Support for 10+ protocols (HTTP, WebSocket, SSE, gRPC, CLI, GraphQL, and more)
 - Works with any API
 - Easy OpenAPI conversion
+- Streaming support via SSE and WebSocket

 **4. Security**
 - Uses tool's native authentication